Viterbi decoder: Traceback

-The general approach to traceback is to accumulate path metrics for up to five times the constraint length (5 (K - 1)), find the node with the largest accumulated cost, and begin traceback from this node.
+The general approach to traceback is to accumulate path metrics for up to five times the constraint length $(5 (K - 1))$, find the node with the largest accumulated cost, and begin traceback from this node.

-The commonly used rule of thumb of a truncation depth of five times the memory (constraint length K-1) of a convolutional code is accurate only for rate 1/2 codes.
-For an arbitrary rate, an accurate rule of thumb is 2.5(K - 1)/(1−r) where r is the code rate.
+The commonly used rule of thumb of a truncation depth of five times the memory (constraint length $K-1$) of a convolutional code is accurate only for rate 1/2 codes.
+For an arbitrary rate, an accurate rule of thumb is $\frac{2.5(K-1)}{1-r}$ where $r$ is the code rate.

-However, computing the node which has accumulated the largest cost (either the largest or smallest integral path metric) involves finding the maxima or minima of several (usually 2^{K-1}) numbers, which may be time consuming when implemented on embedded hardware systems.
+However, computing the node which has accumulated the largest cost (either the largest or smallest integral path metric) involves finding the maxima or minima of several (usually $2^{K-1}$) numbers, which may be time consuming when implemented on embedded hardware systems.

 Most communication systems employ Viterbi decoding involving data packets of fixed sizes, with a fixed bit/byte pattern either at the beginning or/and at the end of the data packet.
 By using the known bit/byte pattern as reference, the start node may be set to a fixed value, thereby obtaining a perfect Maximum Likelihood Path during traceback.